mxddi/personal-portfolio/README.md

 an `imageUrl`/`<Image>`.

 ## Notes

-- No light theme / toggle — the design is intentionally a single, strict dark theme (`#0a0a0a`).
-- The accent color is a teal/cyan (`--color-accent` in `globals.css`, near `#5eead4`) used sparingly for signal — status dots, active nav underline, hover states, tags.
 - Dynamic route `params` are async per Next.js 15+/16 conventions (`await params` in `generateMetadata` and the page component).